azcastillo/erdos2021_nfl_predmodel/README.md

 **Defensive Coverage**:

-When a defense has 7 defenders in coverage, that the median is significantly higher than the other coverage counts, but this could also be because the number of times 7 defenders were in coverage.
+When a defense has 7 defenders in coverage, the median is significantly higher than the other coverage counts, but this could also be because the number of times 7 defenders were in coverage.

 ![](images/coverage_count_offensePlayResult.jpg)

 For complete and incomplete passes, there was either 7 or 8 defenders on the play.
-For sacks, interestingly enough, the amount of players in pass coverage was prediominantly between 7 and 9.
+For sacks, interestingly enough, the amount of players in pass coverage was  predominantly 7 and 9.

 ![](images/pass_result_coverage_count.jpg)